Are You Bicurious Or Something More? Four Bisexuality Signs You May Be Overlooking

 Many people choose to speak with a professional specializing in sex, intimacy, and relationships in this or similar situations.
 Through online platforms like Regain, therapists are available to coach couples and counsel individuals on exploring, establishing, and accepting the changes that some encounter around issues of sexuality.
 A relationship therapist can help you and your partner navigate what this aspect of your identity means for the relationship.
 The therapist can assist you in having an open dialogue with your partner and give you both tools to address and live with your bisexuality in healthy ways.

-Online therapy is often a better option than conventional therapy because of its convenience, accessibility, and discretion.
+Online therapy is often a better option than conventional therapy because of its convenience, availability, and discretion.
 You can attend appointments with a Regain counselor at your convenience from the safety of your home via online messaging, video chat, text, and phone.
 There’s no need to coordinate schedules or commute to and from an office during the middle of a busy work week.

 Virtual therapy is also often more affordable than traditional therapy without insurance, and a growing amount of research indicates it’s effective for helping people navigate sexuality and relationships.
 For example, a 2019 article published by the American Psychological Association asserts that “sex therapists are optimistic about the development of telepsychology and web-based interventions” and that “digital interventions can build a bridge to people who have reservations about talking about sex in person.”